danielharrell/open-eyes-lect-2017-18/Open.md

 in asking this question, in the face of arguments against its possibility?
 In the argument I just gave, for example, our own openness becomes a matter of seeming, not being, as our selfhood encloses us in openness.
-We might say we remain open to what is, on this account, but our selfhood makes it always what is *for us*.
+On this account, we might say we remain open to what is, but our selfhood makes it always what is *for us*.
 But suppose it *is* always for us, and our openness in this sense *is* a matter of seeming, not being.
 Why is that not openness enough?

 To clarify what I mean, consider how the philosopher Schopenhauer begins his book, *The World as Will